eclipse-color-theme/eclipse-color-theme/README.md

 Theme* to change the color theme.

 When updating the plugin via Eclipse, go to the preferences page and press *OK* once, otherwise you won't see any changes.
-I'm planning to fix this.
+We're planning to fix this.

 [![Flattr this](http://api.flattr.com/button/flattr-badge-large.png "Flattr this")](http://flattr.com/thing/111560/Eclipse-Color-Theme)